Angel-dash/Angel-dash/README.md

-# Hi 👋, I'm Angel Ghimire
+# Hi there! 👋 I'm Angel Ghimire

-I'm exploring the world of data science, machine learning, and NLP.
-This is my space to play, learn, and share.
+Welcome to my corner of the data science universe, where I delve into the realms of machine learning, NLP, and more.
+Here's what you can expect:

-## What You'll Find:
+## Explore:

-- **Projects:** Check out what I'm working on!
+- **Projects:** Dive into what I'm currently tinkering with!
-- **Experiments:** See how I tackle different challenges.
-- **Learnings:** Follow along as I grow and discover new things.
+- **Learnings:** Follow along as I document my growth and discoveries.

 Feel free to:

-- **Browse:** Explore my projects and experiments.
-- **Ask Questions:** I'm always learning and happy to chat.
+- **Ask Questions:** I'm always up for a chat about anything related to:
-- **Contribute:** Share your insights and join the journey!

-Come along for the ride!

-## 🌱 I’m currently learning
   - Deep Learning
+  - Machine Learning
+  - Data Science
+  - Natural Language Processing
+  - Computer Vision
+  - Python
+  - JavaScript
+  - React
+  - Flutter
+- **Contribute:** Share your insights and join me on this exciting journey!

+Join me as we embark on this adventure together!

+## 🌱 Currently Exploring:
+- Deep Learning
 - Generative AI
 - LLM

-## 💬 Ask me about
+## 💬 Let's Chat About:
 - Deep Learning
 - Machine Learning
 - Data Science
-- Natural language Processing
+- Natural Language Processing
 - Computer Vision
 - Python
 - JavaScript
 - React
 - Flutter

 ## 📫 How to reach me
 - [angelghimire2000@gmail.com](mailto:angelghimire2000@gmail.com)